deeplearning4j/deeplearning4j/quickstart.md

 You must first have Maven installed. ([See details here](http://nd4j.org/getstarted.html).)

-Include an ND4J backend here:
+Include an ND4J backend in this dependency in your deeplearning4j pom.xml file:

      <dependency>
        <groupId>org.nd4j</groupId>